-On March 1, 2021, the Bank discontinued operations in three offices, two in Ohio and one in Indiana.
-A fourth is scheduled for second quarter 2021.
+As of June 30, 2021, the Bank discontinued operations in four offices, three in Ohio and one in Indiana.
 Existing customers of those offices will continue to be serviced by other nearby offices.

 The Farmers & Merchants State Bank engages in general commercial banking and savings business including commercial, agricultural and residential mortgage, consumer and credit card lending activities.
 The largest segment of the lending business relates to commercial, both real estate and non-real estate.
 The type of commercial business ranges from small business to multi-million dollar companies.
 The loans are a reflection of business located within the Banks' market area.
 Because the Bank's offices are located in Northwest Ohio and Northeast Indiana, a substantial amount of the loan portfolio is comprised of loans made to customers in the farming industry for such items as farm land, farm equipment, livestock and operating loans for seed, fertilizer, and feed.
 Other types of lending activities include loans for home improvements, and loans for the purchase of autos, trucks, recreational vehicles, motorcycles, and other consumer goods.